 High Clear Resin Normal Layer Exposure = Standard Resin Normal Layer Exposure×2+0.5 Second

 If the temperature is lower, add 0.5 second exposure time per 5 ℃ (9°F) temperature drop at the first trial.
-Please DO NOT pour large amount of cold resin into your vat while printing.
+Please DO NOT pour a large amount of cold resin into your vat while printing.

 Here are the recommended printing parameters for Anycubic High Clear Resin on Anycubic 3D Resin Printers at 25℃: